Automatic Harness Generation

 The autoharness

-subcommand leverages this observation to automatically generate and run harnesses.
+subcommand leverages this observation to automatically generate harnesses and run Kani against them.

 Kani scans the crate for functions whose arguments all implement the kani::Arbitrary